Kinds of types in Scala

 Origin of types

 Before formalization, mathematicians needed to face paradoxes like set of all sets.
-Bertrand Russell described it as one of entities we are unable to decide whether it could exist or not, without building upon strict, formal definitions.
+Bertrand Russell described it as one of the entities we are unable to decide whether it could exist or not, without building upon strict, formal definitions.
 Nowadays, set theory solves this problem using Zermelo–Fraenkel axioms:

 His initial (ramified) set theory was later on refined using axiom of reducibility, which allowed whole hierarchies of types to collapse creating a simple type theory.
 It introduced the following rule:

-In 1940, Alonzo Church combined the type theory his own lambda calculus creating simply typed lambda calculus.
+In 1940, Alonzo Church combined the type theory with his own lambda calculus creating simply typed lambda calculus.
 Since then more advanced type theories appeared.

 Types, intuitively